thetomcraig/dotfiles/install_scripts/README_macos.md

 - Move anything from the computer desktop
 - Clean up torrents
 - Push any git updates to dotfiles repo
-- Copy all the home folder files (Not in icloud Drive)
+- Copy all the home folder files (Not in iCloud Drive)
+- Push ublock Origin settings from host machine to cloud

 ### Update Applications Lists
 - Mac App Store